-Against the checks and balance equilibrium of state organs, the national-conservative government propagated the rule by the people – the ethnoreligious people.
-The government, albeit having no direct elections by the people and representing only the loyalty to he who appointed the ministers – the prime minister – was thought to be the agent where the will of the people resides.
-Winning a majority meant that the government should override the courts, no judicial review and no constitutional principles should limit the will of the people as expressed by the elected government.
-Shaked argued that the courts’ rulings completely abstain from taking the Jewish majority as a factor: “the question of the Jewish majority is irrelevant… and all in the name of individual rights.”
-The Jewish majority is juxtaposed against human rights’ discourse.
-If the foundation for democratic values is individual rights, in the national-conservative discourse human rights have overtaken the courts’ rulings and therefore the power of judicial review has to be curtailed, as well as a change of the fundaments of democracy: from individual rights to majoritarian rule of the Jewish people.
-The will of the people is reflected through elections in the overall majority of the national camp, the Arab Israeli citizens being removed from the equation.
+In contrast to the traditional checks and balances designed to ensure equilibrium in the organs of the state, the national-conservative government propagates rule by the people as a strictly defined ethnoreligious group.
+The government, not being elected directly by the people and being represented by only those loyal ministers appointed by the Prime Minister, is conceived of as the agent of the will of the people.
+In this conception of the relationship between state and government, winning a majority means that the government is entitled to override the courts; to be free from judicial review, and not to be beholden to constitutional principles.
+Shaked argued that the courts’ rulings completely ignore the Jewish majority as a factor: “The question of the Jewish majority is irrelevant… and all in the name of individual rights.”
+The interests of the Jewish majority are placed in opposition to human rights as a universal value.
+The foundational value of democracy is the inviolability of individual rights but, in national-conservative rhetoric, the courts and the process of judicial review, with its focus on human rights, were represented as frustrating the right of the Jewish majority to rule Israel as a majoritarian state.
+The will of the people reflected in the election of the nationalist camp removes Arab Israeli citizens from the equation entirely.

-This is reflected in the demand of loyalty – to Israel as the Jewish state – which becomes a condition for citizenship.
-Lieberman’s slogan ‘No Citizenship without Loyalty’ is the foundation of the rights-obligations discourse.
-Rights are not free nor universal: rights and duties, like the UK Conservative values, replace civil rights as basic understanding of democracy.
-It emanates from Netanyahu’s “will give will receive” slogan, vis-à-vis the Palestinians, but it also took hold of the republican discourse of Yesh Atid and Jewish Home – people who serve in the army and pay taxes deserve more than others.
-The dichotomy becomes clearer: the ultimate others – African immigrants, Palestinians, Arab Israelis – are protected by civil rights organizations, the courts and the Left and are being funded by foreign (European) governments; they are therefore unpatriotic and disloyal to the Jewish state of Israel.
-These agents are designated as unelected actors propagating leftwing agenda against the democratic choice of the people – the leader.
+This erasure is reflected in the demand for loyalty to Israel as the Jewish state, which became a condition for citizenship.
+Lieberman’s slogan, “No Citizenship without Loyalty,” is the foundation of the rights-obligations discourse.
+Rights are not free nor universal.
+Rather, rights and duties, replace civil rights as basic framework of democracy.
+It emanates from Netanyahu’s “will give will receive” slogan, vis-à-vis the Palestinians, but it also was reflected in the discourse of Yesh Atid and Jewish Home that people who serve in the army and pay taxes deserve more rights than others.